Carbon heating vs. heat pump

 1) Reference Case

-Object: Detached house, very good efficiency standard, 82 m² living space.
+Property: detached house, very good efficiency standard, 82 m² living space.

-Usage: all rooms constantly 22 °C (24/7).
+Use: all rooms constant 22 °C (24/7).

 Hot water: external (instantaneous water heater), not included.